-Eighth graders approach informational text such as articles, arguments, and essays with the intent to cite textual evidence, analyze points of view and presentation, and evaluate accuracy and relevance of details.
-Experience with a variety of text types and text complexity helps students develop a knowledge–‐base essential for recognizing and understanding allusions.
+Eighth graders approach informational text such as articles, arguments, and essays with the intent of citing textual evidence, analyze points of view and presentation, and evaluate the accuracy and relevance of details.
+Experience with a variety of text types and text complexity helps students develop a knowledge‐base essential for recognizing and understanding allusions.
 Students learn about the writing–‐reading connection by drawing upon and writing about evidence from literary and informational texts.
-Writing skills, such as the ability to plan, revise, edit, and publish, develop as students practice skills of specific writing types such as arguments, informative/explanatory texts, and narratives.
+Writing skills, such as the ability to plan, revise, edit, and publish, develop as students practice skills of specific writing types, such as arguments, informative/explanatory texts, and narratives.
 Guided by rubrics, students strategically write for a variety of purposes and audiences, and each student’s writing and product samples are compiled in a portfolio.

 The Common Core State Standards for Mathematics consist of two types of standards – Standards for Mathematical Practice that span K–‐12 and Standards for Mathematical Content specific to each course.
 The Standards for Mathematical Practice rest on important “processes and proficiencies” with longstanding importance in mathematics education.
 They describe the characteristics and habits of mind that all students who are mathematically proficient should be able to exhibit.
 The eight Standards for Mathematical Practice are:

 - The Number System: Know that there are numbers that are not rational, and approximate them by rational numbers.

 - Expressions and Equations: Work with radicals and integer exponents; understand the connections between proportional relationships, lines, and linear equations; analyze and solve linear equations and pairs of simultaneous linear equations.